-I am currently supervising a small group of research students on a range of 'science diplomacy' topics (e.g. the governance of Antarctic science, China's space programmes as instruments of 'soft power', and the historic role of the British Council in UK science diplomacy) all jointly with Simone Turchetti in CHSTM).
-I also currently supervise a number of PhD students working on other topics in science, technology and innovation policy, including one on creative industry clusters and another on discourses and change in STI policies.
+I am currently co-supervising a small group of research students on a range of 'science diplomacy' topics (e.g. the governance of Antarctic science, China's space programmes as instruments of 'soft power', and the historic role of the British Council in UK science diplomacy) all jointly with my colleague Simone Turchetti in Manchester's Centre for the History of Science, Technology and Medicine).
+I also currently supervise a number of PhD students working on other topics in science, technology and innovation policy, including one on creative industry clusters, one comparing the regional innovation systems of two Chinese citie, and another on discourses and change in STI policies.

 Interested in applying for a PhD?
 Read this:

-In common with most of my colleagues I unfortunately receive a large number of poorly targeted PhD inquiries, which in many cases have been mass mailed out to many colleagues with no personalisation.
+In common with most of my colleagues I unfortunately receive a large number of poorly targeted PhD inquiries, which in many cases have been mass mailed to many colleagues with no personalisation, and without acknowledgement that it is a mass mailout.

-Doing research on potential supervisors is not only the first step in the PhD journey but a strong clue about your research skills and suitability for doctoral research.
+Doing the necessary research on potential supervisors is not only the first step in the PhD journey but a strong indication about your research skills and suitability for doctoral research.
+If you are contacting more than one prospective supervisor with the same project idea that is fine but please just say so.

 My main supervisory interest is in the broad area of science and technology policy, especially where the focus is on the policy-making process or policy dynamics (for example the role of scientists, expertise and evidence in policy making, and more generally how the agency of actors, including policy and institutional entrepreneurs but also policy targets and implementers, affects public policy and its outcomes).
 I am also interested in critical work on 'foundational' and often taken-for-granted concepts in the area of S&T and innovation policy (for instance the 'systems of innovations' concept).